The Rescue of the Radio Glen

 there, is the BTR/3 tape machine that I was telling you

-to be from Abbey Road studios originally.
-Who knows, such
+rumoured to be from Abbey Road studios originally.
+Who

-an urban myth might even be true!
-I believe that it came
+knows, such an urban myth might even be true!
+I believe

-to the station before my time via BBC redundant stock.
-If
+that it came to the station before my time via BBC redundant

-are very beautiful machines and someone might really want
+valuable but they are very beautiful machines and someone

-van out and moving what he perceives to be half a ton of scrap
+union van out and moving what he perceives to be half a ton of

-metal, but there's no persuading some people.
-On that day I
+scrap metal, but there's no persuading some people.
+On

-take a picture.
-It's not very good because the lights
+that day I take a picture.
+It's not very good because the

-weren't working properly, but here it is, just as I found it.
+lights weren't working properly, but here it is, just as I found

 The SURGE committee agree with the hall management and the